 Once you have brought it to awareness you can find help by reading self-help books, joining a support group or starting therapy.
 A counsellor or psychotherapist can help to trace back to the roots of your co-dependence, and help you to set boundaries and form healthier relationships..

-If you feel you need some support in bringing about the changes you want to make in your relationships, call 020 8673 4545 or email firstname.lastname@example.org and the reception staff will book an appointment with one of our therapists.
+If you feel you need some support in bringing about the changes you want to make in your relationships, call 020 8673 4545 or email [email protected] and the Front of House team will book an appointment with one of our therapists.
 We have centres in Clapham and Tooting and no waiting list.